Toledo, Ohio products liability lawyers report on California case

 The plaintiffs argued that even though there was a “choking hazard” warning label on the toy, the packaging did not disclose the severity of ingesting the magnets, or the serious personal injury that their magnetic attraction could cause.

 Our Toledo, Ohio personal injury attorneys urge parents to carefully choose the toys their children play with, and supervise them at all times.
 Make sure the toys are age-appropriate, and cannot be swallowed.

-If you or someone you love has suffered personal injury from a defective product, contact our Toledo, Ohio products liability attorneys to learn your rights by clicking here or by calling 800.637.8170 today for your FREE consultation and case evaluation.
+If you or someone you love has suffered personal injury from a defective product, contact our Toledo, Ohio products liability attorneys or by calling 800.637.8170 today for your FREE consultation and case evaluation.

 Post a comment